Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Introduction

-As well know in the context of undirected graphs the spectral proprieties of the combinatorial Laplacian have several interesting properties related with the community structure.
-Those properties motivates in embedding methods for clustering algorithms\cite{spectraldatascience,vignaSpectralRanking2019}.
-However, those methods relies in two properties of the combinatorial Laplacian operator: the existence of an orthogonal basis and the fact that the eigenvalues associated with them resides in the real line.
-Therefore, in the case of our interpretability graph, which is a digraph, those two properties are not satisfied\cite{Li_Yuan_Wu_Lu_2018}.
-To overpass that, instead of analyzing the combinatorial Laplacian we have opted to study the spectral information of the magnetic Laplacian operator.
-The theory and the applications of this magnetic operator has been in recently focus in the literature\cite{f.deresendeCharacterizationComparisonLarge2020, fanuelDeformedLaplaciansSpectral2019, magnet2021}, which one of the reasons for that is because the magnetic Laplacian is a Hermitian operator even for directed graphs.
-More specifically, here we have used the eigenfucntions associated with this operator to map the feature of a tabular dataset into a toroidal space aiming at exploring the data in a more detailed manner.

-Meanwhile the analysis of the spectral space can give us a notion about how the features are connected in the interpretability graph in order to explore the community structures we must use a method specifically build for that.
-Here, we translate the problem of how divide a group of features into classes into finding the communities that the vertex related to those features belong.
+At a group level, we propose using two complementary approaches: spectral analysis and community detection.
+As well known in undirected graphs, the combinatorial Laplacian have interesting spectral properties related to community structures.
+Those properties allow the use of this operator in graph embedding methods\cite{spectraldatascience,vignaSpectralRanking2019}.
+These methods rely on two properties of the combinatorial Laplacian operator: the existence of an orthogonal basis and the fact that the eigenvalues associated with them resides in the real line.
+Therefore, with our interpretability graph, which is a digraph, those two properties are not satisfied\cite{Li_Yuan_Wu_Lu_2018}.
+To overpass that, instead of analyzing the combinatorial Laplacian we study the spectral information of the magnetic Laplacian operator.
+The theory and the applications of this operator has been in focus in the literature recently\cite{f.deresendeCharacterizationComparisonLarge2020, fanuelDeformedLaplaciansSpectral2019, magnet2021} and one of the reasons for that is because it is a Hermitian operator even for directed graphs.
+Here we have used the eigenfunctions associated with the magnetic Laplacian operator to map the features of a tabular data into a toroidal space aiming at exploring the data in a more detailed manner.
+Meanwhile, the analysis of the spectral space can give us a notion about how the features are connected to the interpretability graph.
+To explore the community structures, we must use a method specifically built for that.
+Here, we translate the problem of how to divide a group of features into classes into finding the communities that the vertex related to those features belongs.
 To do that, we have applied the \textbf{n}ested-\textbf{S}ochastic \textbf{B}lock \textbf{M}odel (nSBM)\cite{peixotoHierarchicalBlockStructures2014, peixotoNonparametricBayesianInference2017, nsbm2021} to infer the hierarchical community structure in our graph.
-The nSBM revealed hierarchical relationships between the features enabling us to explore and unravel categories that have similar or dissimilar behaviors.
+The nSBM revealed hierarchical relationships between the features, enabling us to explore and unravel categories that have similar or dissimilar behaviors.
 Further, we analyze the correspondence between these results and those derived from spectral information associated with the graph.